Dielectric spectroscopy of hydrogenated hexagonal boron nitride ceramics: Experimental

-The PPC measurement has been carried out from 1 kHz to 10 MHz using the Keysight Dielectric Test Fixture (16451B) with Electrode B and a Keysight Impedance Analyser (E4990a).
-The sample was carefully contacted using the electrode with the thickness measured using the built-in micrometre.
-For slightly conductive samples, an electrode polarisation effect commonly introduces an additional inverse power law frequency dependence ($\propto f^{-\gamma}$)\cite{Colosi2013}.
-This artefact was accounted for by assuming that the BCP dielectric constant can be extrapolated downwards which reveals the DC conductivity component.
-The BCP method has been carried out between 10 MHz to 10 GHz, where the sample is carefully compressed onto the aperture of an open-ended coaxial probe, details given in another work\cite{Cuenca2015a,Porch2012}.
-MCP has been carried out with an Al rectangular cavity at 2.5, 4.6 and 5.5 GHz using both E and H-field perturbations, although, minimal change was observed in the H-field perturbations implying that the conductivity must be less than $\sim10^4$ S/m\cite{Cuenca2019}.
-An additional WG14 waveguide cavity was used at 4.5, 5.6, 7.4 to 9.6 GHz to corroborate the results obtained with the Al cavity.
-For the unperturbed response, an acetate sheet was measured to suspend the sample in the centre of the cavity.
-Prior to sample measurement, a $1.5\times10\times10$ mm piece of polytetrafluoroethylene (PTFE) was used as a calibration standard.
-The well-known non-dispersive dielectric nature of PTFE allowed all measurements to be lined up across the frequency range, taking the PPC measurement as the initial $\varepsilon_{\textrm{r}}$.
+Dielectric measurements have been carried out from 1 kHz and 10 GHz.
+The PPC method has been conducted from 1 kHz to 1 MHz (Keysight E4990A impedance analyser and 16451B).
+For moderately conductive samples, electrode polarisation (EP) introduces an additional inverse power law artefact in PPC ($\propto f^{-\gamma}$)\cite{Colosi2013}.
+This has been accounted for by assuming a static low frequency dielectric constant and extrapolating the BCP $\epsr$ value, revealing the long range conductivity component.
+The BCP method has been conducted from 10 MHz to 10 GHz (Keysight N5232A vector network analyser) with an estimated penetration depth of $<$0.2 mm\cite{Cuenca2015a,Porch2012}.
+MCP has been conducted with an Al rectangular cavity at 2.5, 4.6 and 5.5 GHz\cite{Cuenca2019}.
+An additional WG14 waveguide cavity was used at 4.5, 5.6, 7.4 to 9.6 GHz to corroborate the Al cavity.
+For the unperturbed response, an acetate sheet was used to suspend the sample in the centre of the cavity.
+Prior to sample measurement, a $1.5\times10\times10$ mm$^3$ piece of PTFE was used as a calibration standard.
+The well-known non-dispersive dielectric nature of PTFE allowed the different methods to be lined up across the frequency range with the PPC value as reference.